 Want to make your meal planning and grocery shopping more efficient?
 Pull up a chair, I’ll tell you all of my secrets.

 Why I Started Grocery Shopping Less

 This all started out of sheer necessity when my twins came along.
-Any mom of twins (or really anyone with eyeballs) could understand the logistical nightmare of two newborns accompanying you on a grocery run.
-Two car seats take up the entire shopping cart—there’s no room for food!
+Any mom of twins (or really anyone with eyeballs) could understand the logistical nightmare of two newborns accompanying you on a shopping trip.
+Two car seats take up the entire cart—there’s no room for food!
 When I would go grocery shopping, I’d end up pushing a cart full of children and pulling a cart full of food.

 It didn’t take me many rounds of this real-life game of Tetris to realize it was time for a better solution.
 I tried grocery delivery after I’d been given a gift certificate, and I was determined to make those groceries last as long as possible.
 I started doing grocery delivery regularly (and then grocery pick-up when it became available).
-Each time, I’d get a little better at planning our meals for the month and using up all the food we bought.
-I’ve learned a few things since I first started, and I’ll tell you my best tips for grocery shopping once a month.
+Each time, I’d get a little better at making a meal plan for the month and using up all the food we bought.
+I’ve learned a few things since I first started, and I’ll tell you my best tips for how to grocery shop once a month.

 1. Plan Out the Meals